o0101/style.dss/README.md

 When elements are ADDED to the DOM, we compute the styles, add the styles, and add the elements to the random class table.

+--- I actually think that I should use mutation observers, rather than "coupling" this to the Brutal framework and requiring a change to brutal
+"unbond" event, and event hooks.
+I think I should just use mutation observers.